Reform Timeline: Key Dates

 - Identify your volume of B2B, B2C and international invoices per month.

 - List your main customers and suppliers: what formats do they already use?
+Which PA have they chosen?

 - Check if your current accounting software supports Factur-X, UBL or CII.